Wall Street closes higher as strong earnings cheer investors

 Chinese state media on Monday lambasted U.S. President Donald Trump’s trade policies in an unusually personal attack, and sought to reassure investors anxious about China’s economy as growth concerns battered its financial markets.

-The Cboe Volatility Index .VIX, the most widely followed barometer of expected near-term gyrations for the S&P 500, closed down 0.37 point at 11.27, its lowest close since late January.
+The Cboe Volatility Index, the most widely followed barometer of expected near-term gyrations for the S&P 500, closed down 0.37 point at 11.27, its lowest close since late January.

-Nine of the S&P’s 11 major industry sectors advanced, with the technology index .SPLRCT, which rose 0.6 percent and the financial sector .SPSY, which gained 0.4 percent, providing the biggest boosts to the benchmark.
+Nine of the S&P’s 11 major industry sectors advanced, with the technology index, which rose 0.6 percent and the financial sector, which gained 0.4 percent, providing the biggest boosts to the benchmark.

 Of the 413 S&P 500 companies that have reported second-quarter results so far, 79.2 percent have topped earnings estimates, according to Thomson Reuters data.
 That compares with the 72 percent average for the past four quarters.